10 Things A Former Airbnb Host Wants You To Know

 Ever come across a host offering for you to pay off the site, then be warned, it is a scam most likely.
 Booking through the airbnb site will help to guarantee you protections with the money and the stay.

 Another example was the time someone wanted to pay in cash for a whole month.
-Big red flag for us.
+Clearly, a big red flag for us.
 In the U.S. if you stay in a residence for more than a month, then you are a tenant.
-Once someone becomes a tenant, it can be difficult to evict them.
+Then when they become a tenant, it can become difficult to evict them, with a long process through the courts.

 8. Airbnb Is Not A Hotel So Don't Expect One